Cumulants and Correlation Functions of Net-proton, Proton and Antiproton Multiplicity Distributions in Au+Au Collisions at energies available at the BNL Relativistic Heavy Ion Collider: Introduction

-One of the most important studies of the QCD phase structure relates to the first-order phase boundary and the expected existence of the critical point~\cite{Fukushima:2010bq,Stephanov:1999zu,Stephanov:2004wx,Fodor:2004nz,Gavai:2008zr,Gavai:2004sd,Gupta:2009mu} at finite baryon chemical potential.
+The QCD phase structure at finite temperature and baryon chemical potential has been extensively studied by various QCD-based model calculations, such as the Dyson-Schwinger equation (DSE) method~\cite{Fischer:2014ata,Shi:2014zpa,Gao:2016qkh,Fischer:2018sdj,Gao:2020qsj}, functional renormalization group (FRG)~\cite{Fu:2019hdw}, Nambu-Jona-Lasinio (NJL)~\cite{Buballa:2003qv}, Polyakov Nambu-Jona-Lasinio (PNJL)~\cite{Fu:2007xc,Herbst:2010rf,Li:2018ygx} and other effective models~\cite{Fukushima:2010bq,Fukushima:2013rx}.
+One of the most important studies of the QCD phase structure relates to the first-order phase boundary and the expected existence of the critical point (CP)~\cite{Stephanov:1999zu,Stephanov:2004wx,Fodor:2004nz,Stephanov:2007fk,Gavai:2008zr,Gupta:2009mu}.
 This is the end point of a first-order phase boundary between quark-gluon and hadronic phases~\cite{Ejiri:2008xt,Bowman:2008kc}.
 Experimental confirmation of the CP would be a landmark of exploring the QCD phase structure.
-Previous studies of higher-order cumulants of net-proton multiplicity distributions suggest that the possible CP region is unlikely to be below $\mu_{\rm B}$ = 200~MeV~\cite{Aggarwal:2010wy}, which is consistent with the theoretical findings~\cite{Fodor:2004nz,Gavai:2008zr,Gavai:2004sd,Gupta:2009mu}.
-The versatility of the RHIC machine has permitted the colliding energies of ions to be varied below the injection energy of $\sqrt{s_{\mathrm {NN}}}$ = 19.6 GeV~\cite{Abelev:2009bw}, and thereby the RHIC BES program provides the possibility to scan the QCD phase diagram up to $\mu_{\rm B}$ = 420 MeV with the collider mode, and $\mu_{\rm B}$ = 720 MeV with the fixed-target mode~\cite{bes2,Adam:2020pla}.
+Previous studies of higher-order cumulants of net-proton multiplicity distributions suggest that the possible CP region is unlikely to be below $\mu_{\rm B}$ = 200~MeV~\cite{Aggarwal:2010wy}, which is consistent with the theoretical findings~\cite{Fodor:2004nz,Gavai:2008zr,Bazavov:2017dus,Fu:2019hdw,Gao:2020qsj}.
+The versatility of the RHIC machine has permitted the colliding energies of ions to be varied below the injection energy of $\sqrt{s_{\mathrm {NN}}}$ = 19.6 GeV~\cite{Abelev:2009bw}, and thereby the RHIC BES program provides the possibility to scan the QCD phase diagram up to $\mu_{\rm B}$ = 420 MeV with the collider mode, and $\mu_{\rm B}$ = 720 MeV with the fixed-target mode~\cite{bes2,STAR:2020dav}.
 This, in turn, opens the possibility to find the experimental signatures of a first-order phase transition and the CP~\cite{Luo:2017faz,Bzdak:2019pkr}.